SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 -------------------------------------------------

 Swift's ``Array`` and ``Dictionary`` types are implemented as structures.
-However, arrays have slightly different copying behavior to dictionaries and other structures when they are assigned to a constant or variable, or when they are passed to a function or method.
+However, arrays have slightly different copying behavior than dictionaries and other structures when they are assigned to a constant or variable, and when they are passed to a function or method.

 The behavior described for ``Array`` and ``Dictionary`` below is different again from the behavior of ``NSArray`` and ``NSDictionary`` in Foundation,